markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

             // Print a test message
             MessageLog.Add("Testing 123");

 Much like we did with the MapScreen, we create a MessageLog and then add it as a child of the UIManager.
-We then display the message log at position (0, 20) and finally display a test message.
+We then display the message log at position (0, 20), and finish display a test message.
 I played around with the size parameters of the MessageLog for a bit, and I liked how this looked through trial and error.

 Running my code at this point produces the following result: